eesyuen09/tp/docs/DeveloperGuide.md

 **Use case: View a student's attendance history**

 **MSS**
-1. User views the attendance history of a student using the student ID.
+1. User views the attendance history of a student.
 2. Tuto retrieves the attendance record for that student.
 3. Tuto displays the attendance history in chronological order.